Hitting Practice Plan – Types of Stations and Tips

-If the hitting priority percentage determined in Prioritize Skills to Practice (click the link for Step 4 in the Hitting Practice Planning Series) was 50%, then one-half of all available practice time would have at least one station devoted to hitting.
-For a high school team practicing 10 hours per week, dedicate at least 5 hours of practice at least partially to hitting.
+If the hitting priority percentage determined in Prioritize Skills to Practice (click the link for Step 4 in the Hitting Practice Planning Series) were 50%, then one-half of all available practice time would have at least one station devoted to hitting.
+Thus, for a high school team practicing 10 hours per week, dedicate at least 5 hours of practice at least partially to hitting.
 Constructing practices in this way requires careful planning.
 Create skeleton plans for a month to get an overview of what it will take to accomplish goals.

-At the end of the workout, evaluate, and debrief – were station objectives achieved?
+At the end of the workout, evaluate and debrief – were station objectives achieved?
 If not, why not?
 Adjust subsequent training accordingly.

 Teams sometimes place too much emphasis on offseason physical conditioning at the expense of improving the swing.
-Hitters who devote time to strength training that is most beneficial for hitting success (for exercises to build bat speed and power specific to hitters click the link Strength and Conditioning Blog), but make working on their hitting mechanics the priority during the winter, will be the ones playing full-time during the spring and summer.
+Hitters who devote time to strength training that is most beneficial for hitting success (for exercises to build bat speed and power specific to hitters, click the link Strength and Conditioning Blog), but make working on their hitting mechanics the priority during the winter, will be the ones playing full-time during the spring and summer.

 If the coach finds themselves with no full-time assistants and inconsistent, unknowledgeable helpers, here are a few ideas to make the best of a challenging situation:

-- Consistently make drills into individual and team competitions.
+- Make drills into team competitions.

-Objective 4: Gamify!
+Objective 4: Skill-Building Hitting Competitions